DanielEWeeks/Daniel_E_Weeks/NOTES.md

 I put my own favicon.ico in the root directory - this is the little icon that appears in the upper right of the web page.

 Pitt has University of Pittsburgh favicon.ico files, but we are only permitted to use them on web sites that end in *.pitt.edu.

+I think if you don't have a favicon.ico that you'd like to use, you can probably simply delete it.

 # Step 3: Turn on the GitHub Action